Soft/run-or-raise/README.md

 # Launch or focus emacs
 run-or-raise 'class = "Emacs"' emacs

-# You can also use regular expressions for matching
+# You can also use regular expressions for matching.
 # Match windows with title ending with the string "Firefox"
 run-or-raise 'name ~ ".*Firefox$"' firefox

-# Conditions can also be combined to create more complex ones.
+# You can combine multiple comparisons with logical operators.
-# Match windows where the window role is browser and the class is not Emacs
+# Match windows with the role "browser" that do not have the class "Chromium".
-# or any window where the title doesn't contain one or more digits
+run-or-raise 'role = "browser" && ! class = "Chromium"' firefox

-#
+# Even more complex conditions are possible.
 # This is getting silly
 run-or-raise '! name ~ ".*\d+.*" || role = "browser" && ! class = "Emacs"' urxvt
 ```